 Most of the content on HULL IS THIS is produced by the city’s freelance professional writers, photographers, filmmakers, podcasters, and creatives – directly commissioned and paid for by their clients.

 The editor also receives press releases from agencies, statutory authorities, charities, and others.

 Additionally, the editor considers content from students and those pursuing a career in journalism.

 All submitted content is judged against the key editorial question: ‘Is this story adding to, or in some way illustrating, the continuing development of the city of Hull, its communities, and its enterprises?‘

-A funding scheme for www.hullisthis.news is now being offered, H.I.T.
+A funding scheme for HULL IS THIS is now being offered, H.I.T.
 Patrons.
-The funding raised with patrons’ support will be used to commission more stories that are exclusive to HULL IS THIS, to cover core editorial and publishing costs, and to sustain and develop future production of content.
+The funding raised with patrons’ support will be used to commission more stories that are exclusive to the website, to cover core editorial and publishing costs, and to sustain and develop future production of content.

 Freelancer’s time and skills cost money.

 The key mission of this project is that by resourcing local constructive journalism, giving voices to local communities and enterprises, the city can continue to develop for the benefit of all.

 By supporting www.hullisthis.news with a paid H.I.T.
 Patrons membership you’ll be helping to deliver this mission.

 Full details of the H.I.T.
 Patrons scheme can be found here.